OscarAC/aws-bincity/README.md

 &nbsp;

-The API Gateway is configured to utilize authorized tokens from Cognito in order to fullfil the requests, only registered and authenticated tokens will be accepted.
+The API Gateway is configured to utilize authorized tokens from Cognito to fulfill the requests, only registered and authenticated tokens will be accepted.

 Herefore, two types of Lambdas are provided, those performing the work of the business logic and managing the persistence, and those that react for changes to the DynamoDB Stream.
-In this case, the Stream Ractor will read batches of newly modified or created items, transform them and send the data to Influxdb.
+In this case, the Stream Reactor will read batches of newly modified or created items, transform them and send the data to Influxdb.

-The business logic lambdas retrieve the code for the functions from their respective bucket which are delivered from the CodeBuild project in the CodePipeline.
+The business logic lambdas retrieve the code for the functions from their respective buckets which are delivered from the CodeBuild project in the CodePipeline.

 &nbsp;